Eurodita Certification and Documentation Reference

 Documentation Package Supplied to Dealers

-- FSC and PEFC chain-of-custody certificates with order-specific reference
+- FSC chain-of-custody documentation with order-specific reference

 - Warranty card with unique order reference

-Private-label option: Documentation can be co-branded under the dealer’s identity — dealer logo, contact details and warranty registration routed through the dealer entity rather than Eurodita.
+Private-label option: Documentation can be co-branded under the dealer’s identity, dealer logo, contact details and warranty registration routed through the dealer entity rather than Eurodita.
 This supports the private-label B2B model where the dealer is the brand-of-record to the end-customer.

 How Dealers Use Eurodita Certifications in Sales